 Graduate nursing students are required to be licensed as a Registered Nurse in the State of Kansas as well as any additional state in which clinical experience occurs.
-In July 2019, Kansas joined the Nurse Licensure Compact, so this requirement may be met via the compact.
 License(s) are required prior to any clinical experience and will be maintained until the student completes the DNP program.
 MSN to DNP students must possess for admission and maintain for program progression, State of Kansas and other appropriate state APRN licensure in the role of a Family Nurse Practitioner.